mrussell48/WeatherDashboard/README.md

 ## Acknowledgments

-- Chart.js for the powerful charting library
+- Windy.com for providing the weather map integration
-- GSAP for the smooth animations
+- Chart.js for the charting capabilities
-- React community for the excellent documentation and tools
+- React community for the excellent documentation and support